Big tent: Colombia

 In Colombia, the presumed League of Anti-Corruption Governors, led by the former presidential candidate, sometimes referred to as "the Colombian Trump", has been described as a "catch-all party", although analysts agree that it belongs to a more or less authoritarian right-wing.
 That is to say to a type of extreme right.

 Finland

 The centre-right National Coalition Party has been described as catch-all party supporting the interests of the urban middle classes.

 France

 The Renaissance party (formerly La République En Marche!) founded by President Emmanuel Macron has been described as a centrist party with a catch-all nature.

 Germany

 Both the Christian Democratic Union of Germany/Christian Social Union in Bavaria (CDU/CSU) and the Social Democratic Party of Germany (SPD) are considered big tent or catch-all parties, known in German as Volksparteien ("people's parties").

 India

-The Indian National Congress attracted support from Indians of all classes, castes and religions supportive of the Indian independence movement.
-The Janata Party which came into power in India in 1977, was a catch-all party that consisted of people with different ideologies opposed to The Emergency.
+Indian National Congress attracted support from Indians of all classes, castes and religions supportive of Indian independence movement.
+Janata Party which came into power in India in 1977, was a catch-all party that consisted of people with different ideologies opposed to The Emergency.
+Since 2023 INC has led Indian National Developmental Inclusive Alliance against right-wing government of Narendra Modi.
+The alliance has been described as being "big tent" due to its inclusion of all anti-BJP parties from far-left to right-wing.